The syntax and usage of the POWER function in ActivityInfo.

 Collect periodic updates from multiple partners working together on a single programme

-Track project indicators across tens or hundreds of projects globally.
+Track project indicators across tens or hundreds of projects globally in one database.

 In this guide, we design a simple Post Training Evaluation Survey and use Collection links to collect anonymous responses from multiple respondents.
 We then take a look at how this data can be viewed and analyzed in real-time to support evidence-based decision making.